pgmirror/pgmirror/README.md

 $$;
 ```

-All comments on tables and columns are copied as comments in Scala code.
+Any comments you put on tables and columns will be placed into comments in Scala code.

 To see which annotations are currently supported just search for the `@` sign in this document.
 Contributions welcome
 to create a proper reference document.

-`COMMENT`s in Postgresql are not very ergonomic but some GUI database management tools (all are commercial so I won't
-name names) make this less of a pain.
+`COMMENT`s in Postgresql are not very ergonomic but some GUI database management tools make this less of a pain.

 ## Philosophy